ShelfAware: Real-Time Semantic Localization in Quasi-Static Environments with Low-Cost Sensors

 \section{Abstract}

-Many indoor workspaces are \emph{quasi-static}: global layout is stable but local semantics change continually, producing repetitive geometry, dynamic clutter, and perceptual noise that defeat vision-based localization.
-We present \emph{ShelfAware}, a semantic particle filter for robust global localization that treats scene semantics as \emph{statistical evidence over object categories} rather than fixed landmarks.
-ShelfAware fuses a depth likelihood with a category-centric semantic similarity and uses a precomputed bank of semantic viewpoints to perform \emph{inverse semantic proposals} inside MCL, yielding fast, targeted hypothesis generation on low-cost, vision-only hardware.
-Across 100 global-localization trials spanning four conditions (cart-mounted, wearable, dynamic obstacles, and sparse semantics) in a semantically dense, retail environment, ShelfAware achieves a 96\% success rate (vs. 22\% MCL and 10\% AMCL) with a mean time-to-convergence of 1.91s, attains the lowest translational RMSE in all conditions, and maintains stable tracking in 80\% of tested sequences, all while running in real time on a consumer laptop-class platform.
-By modeling semantics distributionally at the category level and leveraging inverse proposals, ShelfAware resolves geometric aliasing and semantic drift common to quasi-static domains.
-Because the method requires only vision sensors and VIO, it integrates as an infrastructure-free building block for mobile robots in warehouses, labs, and retail settings; as a representative application, it also supports the creation of assistive devices providing start-anytime, shared-control assistive navigation for people with visual impairments.
+Many indoor workspaces are \emph{quasi-static}: their global geometric layout is stable, but local semantics change continually, producing repetitive geometry, dynamic clutter, and perceptual noise that defeat standard vision-based localization.
+We present \emph{ShelfAware}, a semantic particle filter for robust global localization that treats scene semantics as \emph{statistical evidence over object categories} rather than fixed quantity landmarks.
+ShelfAware fuses a depth likelihood with a category-centric semantic similarity and uses a precomputed bank of semantic viewpoints to perform \emph{inverse semantic proposals} inside Monte Carlo Localization (MCL), yielding fast, targeted hypothesis generation on low-cost, vision-only hardware.
+To demonstrate perception-agnostic scalability, we evaluate ShelfAware across two domains.
+In a rigorously controlled mock retail environment, ShelfAware achieves a 97\% global localization success rate, maintaining the highest tracking success (66\%) across cart, wearable, and dynamic occlusion conditions.
+Furthermore, in a 3,500 sq. ft. operational grocery store leveraging an open-vocabulary vision pipeline, ShelfAware significantly outperforms both geometric and fixed-quantity semantic baselines.
+By modeling semantics distributionally and leveraging inverse proposals, ShelfAware resolves geometric aliasing, providing an infrastructure-free building block for mobile and assistive robots in dynamic real-world environments.